“If you had asked me 10 years ago if I’d be doing what I’m doing now, I would have said no way,” says Linda Bay ’01 ’04 ’07 ’18.

 “I wouldn’t have thought about applying for this job without the leadership classes in the DNP,” she says.
 “Alverno challenged my thinking and made me get out of my comfort zone.”

 Last month, Bay and fellow alumna Christina Megal ’92 ’99 ’15 ’18 became the first graduates of the DNP program.
-Bay will now be incorporating what she learned through her doctoral research project to help create stronger team connections at the VA.
+Bay will now be incorporating what she learned through her DNP research project to help create stronger team connections at the VA.
 Her research focused on how to bring joy and empowerment to the workplace to improve nurses’ ability to build resilience and address burnout.

-Bay’s job is in oversight and investigating issues with Veteran care — she plans to use her research findings to build people up rather than tear them down.
+Bay’s job is in oversight and investigating issues with Veteran care — but she plans to use her research findings to build people up rather than tear them down.

 “When I go to a VA, it’s usually because there’s a problem,” she says, “but I can look at what the organization is doing well, and can use that information to help them find their joy — to ultimately get them to positively reframe the care at VAs.”

-Megal is also expanding her doctoral research in her role as a nurse practitioner within the trauma surgery division of the Medical College of Wisconsin.
+Megal is also expanding her DNP research in her role as a nurse practitioner within the trauma surgery division of the Medical College of Wisconsin.
 During her studies, she examined the use of next-generation DNA sequencing to identify bacteria living within the wounds and then used custom ointments to promote healing.
 She’s now developing a study to further investigate this groundbreaking approach to chronic wound care.
 (Learn more about Megal’s research here.)